-As explained in Section IV.B, unlike generic semantic analysis, motion searches only need a target and an instrument for each verb.
-Therefore, we determine these by applying the following rules for each verb in an input text.
+As explained in Section 4.2 , unlike generic semantic analysis, motion searches only need a target and an instrument for each verb.
+Therefore, we determine these by applying the following rules to each verb in the input text.

-- If a noun represents a character in the scene and the verb is dependent on the noun, the character is considered as the agent (subject) of the query frame $Q{agent ref}$. - If two nouns are dependent on the subject that the verb is related to, they are considered as the target Q{target_ref} and the instrument Q{instrument_ref}. (e.g., In "Jack gives Neo the book", "Neo" is the target and "the book" is the instrument.) - If only one noun is dependent on the subject, it is considered as the target $Q{target ref}$. - If a preposition phrase (e.g., "to Neo") is dependent on the subject, it is considered as the target Q{target_ref} or the instrument $Q{instrument_ref}$ depending on the preposition.
+- A verb is used as the name of motion of the query frame $Q{motion_strings}$.
+If the verb is followed by a preposition or noun, then all sets of the verb and the following word are also set to $Q{motion_strings}$, because this could represent an idiom.
+Therefore, $Q{motion_strings}$ can contain multiple phases.
+For example, in "Jack falls back", both the phrases "fall" and "fall back" are set to $Q{motion_strings}$. - If a noun represents a character in the scene and the verb is dependent on the noun, the character is considered as the agent (subject) of the query frame Q{agent_ref} . - If two nouns are dependent on the subject that the verb is related to, they are considered as the target Q{target_ref} and the instrument Q{instrument_ref}.
+(E.g., in "Jack gives Neo the book", "Neo" is the target and "the book" is the instrument.) - If only one noun is dependent on the subject, it is considered as the target Q{target_ref} . - If a preposition phrase (e.g., "to Neo") is dependent on the subject, it is considered as the target Q{target_ref} or the instrument $Q{instrument_ref}$ depending on the preposition.
 If the preposition is "with" and the noun in the phrase represents an object, the object is used as the instrument.
-Otherwise, the noun is used as the target.

-• If the character is holding an object, the object is also used as $Q{instrument_ref}$, even if it is not specified in the input text.
+Otherwise, the noun is used as the target. - If the character is holding an object, the object is also used as $Q{instrument_ref}$, even if it is not specified in the input text. - If a phrase considered to be an adverb in the syntax analysis is dependent on the subject, the phrase is used as one of the adverbs $Q{adverb_strings}$ that can contain multiple phrases.